 2.3 I would like to set myself up as a breeder in France.
 Who should I contact to find a stud farm?

 We can help you with your search or if you prefer, we will put you in contact with the relevant professionals.
 Describe the kind of farm you are looking for and send us the details.

 Send us an e-mail at firstname.lastname@example.org

 Your mare will automatically be registered in France if she is born in France or imported into France.
-In order that a horse imported into France who is already registered in a foreign thoroughbred stud book, the owner must apply for registration to the National Stud with the following documents :
+If a horse is imported into France and registered in a foreign thoroughbred stud book, the owner must register the horse to the French National Stud with the following documents:

-• the horse’s passport including the markings which have been validated by the relevant official authority
+• horse’s passport including the markings which have been validated by the relevant official authority

 • markings card of the horse which has been completed in France by a qualified person

 • declaration of ownership